Troubleshooting Common Errors in Petroleum Office

 - Go to File > Options > Add-ins

-- At the bottom, select COM Add-ins and click Go
+- At the bottom, set Manage to Excel Add-ins and click Go

-- Check the box next to Petroleum Office and click OK
+- Tick the box next to Petroleum Office and click OK

 If functions behave unexpectedly, make sure you're running the latest version: